Academic Grievance Procedure

 - The Grievance Committee report shall be sent to the Dean for disposition, and the Grievance Coordinator shall be informed.

-- The decision will be communicated by the Grievance Coordinator to the CAO, the student, Major Coordinator or Program Director, and the faculty member.
+- The decision will be communicated by the Grievance Coordinator to the ADAA, the student, Major Coordinator or Program Director, and the faculty member.

 - The grievance report and relevant correspondence and documentation will be kept on file by the Grievance Coordinator.